sourcegraph/handbook/content/product/onboarding/index.md

 ## Week 4 - start a larger project

 - Let’s talk about your strengths, interests, areas you’re excited about, as well as what will help drive the team and company goals!
+  - Use this document to record issues you'd like to work on as you discover them during your onboarding